Dark Angels and the 5th Edition Space Marine Codex. Part II

 Whichever way you slice it, the DA 4th edition Codex wasn't a great success.
 It had some good ideas and the basic principle of fixed size units with limited wargear wasn't a mistake, the problem was that Jervis took it too far.

-Funnily enough I could accept the DA book more now as workable if the Codex SM had gone down exactly the same lines.
-But there's the rub, it hasn't and no amount of Scouting-Ravenwing or Deathwing-Assaulting terminators will ever make up for the fundamental shortcomings inherent in our playlist.
+Funnily enough I could accept the Dark Angels book more now as workable if the Codex Space Marines had gone down exactly the same lines.
+But there's the rub, it hasn't and no amount of Scouting-Ravenwing or Deathwing-Assaulting Terminators will ever make up for the fundamental shortcomings inherent in our playlist.
 It represented the promise of a new future that has been subsequently broken.

 I had fully expected, like many others, that the new SM book would be a version of the DA/BA codex with our Chapter-specific characters, rules and wargear stripped out and Ultramarine/generic options included.
 How wrong we all were.